AbimbolaAyo/LITA_CAPSTONE_PROJECT-SALES-DATA/README.md

 Data Collection

-LITA_ The Incubator Hub provided the dataset for this analysis for leaening and training purposes.
-The data was provided in an Excel sheet [download Here]
+LITA_ The Incubator Hub provided the dataset for this analysis for learning and training purposes.
+The data was provided in an Excel sheet [download Here].(https://canvas.instructure.com/files/273182802/download?download_frd=1)
+The Excel sheet made it accessible to analyze the Excel sheet The Excel sheet was further converted to CSV format for easy importing of files into:
+- SQL to write various queries
+- Power BI to create dashboards using various charts (PieChart and clustered Column Chart)